AP 818: Student Transportation in Private Vehicles

 Background

-The Superintendent encourages the use of school buses rather than privately owned vehicles to provide for internal and external transportation of students.
-Some school employees, or parent volunteers, due to circumstances, may choose to use their own automobiles within the scope of their employment or volunteer activity for transporting students on occasional or infrequent trips.
+Some school employees, parent volunteers, or student drivers, due to circumstances, may choose to use their own automobiles within the scope of their employment, volunteer activity, or extra-curricular activity, for student transportation on occasional or infrequent trips.

 Definition